- Gemini Home

 - Scheduling constraints if there are time-critical or synchronous observations involved, or impossible dates for classical programs in the 2016B semester.

 The proposal narrative is limited to a total of 10 pages, and the science justification cannot exceed 5 pages, including figures and references.
-The page limit does not include ITC attachments.
+The page limit does not include ITC attachments or the distribution of targets table.

 A separate Large Program Time Allocation Committee (LPTAC) will evaluate the submitted LLP proposals, assessing them for scientific excellence and program feasibility, including program management.
 While membership in the LPTAC is selected, in part, to provide expertise on the science cases as indicated in the Letters of Intent, LLP proposal science justifications should be intelligible to a broad audience.
 The LPTAC will base their evaluations of proposals on the criteria listed here in descending order of importance.